 TWENTY THREE YEARS OLD

-This is my favorite year of your life, but it’s the year that we got married.
+This is my favorite year of your life, mostly because it’s the year that we got married.
 We also moved into a bigger place, finished college, started a business together, and adopted baby Ollie.
 We’ve come so far in our communication and this year felt like a breeze.
 I think the only thing we really had a dispute about was over whose snacks were whose.
 You learned to be independent after turning 23 years old.
 You worked your butt off in school and asked for that promotion at work.
 You learned more responsibility at the age of 23 years old than you ever needed to before.
 I’m so proud of you.

 Today we celebrate 24 years of you being in this world.
 You’re a cat dad, barista superstar, and on your way to medical or graduate school.
 I wish you another year of growth in the best ways and a happiness surrounded by love and way too many cats.
 Cheers to 24 years old and here’s to 120!